 Reasoning: Lack of Transparency, Pseudoscience, False Claims

 Founded in 2017, Inner Strength Zone is a website that claims to publish uplifting, funny, and inspirational stories.
-The website completely lacks transparency as they do not have an about page, disclose authors, or indicate who owns it.
+The website lacks transparency as it does not have an about page, disclose authors, or indicate who owns it.

 Funded by / Ownership

-Inner Strength Zone does not disclose ownership and revenue is derived through advertising and sponsored content.
+Inner Strength Zone does not disclose ownership; revenue is derived through advertising and sponsored content.

 Analysis / Bias

-In review, Inner Strength Zone publishes news stories about celebrities and feel-good stories such as this https://innerstrength.zone/heartwarming/state-trooper-sits-on-the-side-of-the-road-having-lunch-with-a-homeless-woman/.
+In review, Inner Strength Zone publishes news stories about celebrities and feel-good stories like this https://innerstrength.zone/heartwarming/state-trooper-sits-on-the-side-of-the-road-having-lunch-with-a-homeless-woman/.
 This story is sourced to an ABC News video.
 An example of celebrity news is as follows https://innerstrength.zone/heartwarming/state-trooper-sits-on-the-side-of-the-road-having-lunch-with-a-homeless-woman/.

-While most stories are light news and apolitical, some have made false claims such as this https://innerstrength.zone/funny/actual-resignation-letter-written-by-a-woman-whod-had-enough-of-her-boss/.
+While most stories are light news and apolitical, some have made false claims like this https://innerstrength.zone/funny/actual-resignation-letter-written-by-a-woman-whod-had-enough-of-her-boss/.
 This story was debunked by Snopes in 2004.
 They have also promoted pseudoscience claiming you can detect a heart attack up to 1 month in advance.